 - Add the job to the crontab yourself.

 - Ask Kinsta’s support team to upload the job to the crontab for you.

 To upload the job yourself, just access your site container over SSH and run this command crontab -e.
 Next, select your text editor of choice (select nano if you’re unsure).

 Finally, paste the command at the end of the list.

 Then close the file.
 When you close the file you will see a message like this confirming that the crontab has been updated:

 crontab: installing new crontab

-If you aren’t comfortable using SSH or if you’re on a plan that does not include SSH access you can simply open a support ticket and ask Kinsta’s support team to add the job to your site’s crontab.
+If you aren’t comfortable using SSH you can simply open a support ticket and ask Kinsta’s support team to add the job to your site’s crontab.

 Kinsta Policies on Server Crons